Ratio of Debt-to-Income

-The debt to income ratio is a tool lenders use to determine how much of your income can be used for a monthly home loan payment after you meet your other monthly debt payments.
+The ratio of debt to income is a formula lenders use to calculate how much of your income is available for your monthly home loan payment after you have met your other monthly debt payments.

-For the most part, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+In general, underwriting for conventional loans needs a qualifying ratio of 28/36.
+FHA loans are a little less strict, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing costs (including mortgage principal and interest, private mortgage insurance, hazard insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can go to housing costs (including mortgage principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).

-The second number is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, car loans, child support, and the like.
+The second number is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
+Recurring debt includes things like car loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, use this Mortgage Loan Pre-Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Loan Pre-Qualification Calculator.

-Don't forget these ratios are only guidelines.
-We will be thrilled to go over pre-qualification to help you determine how much you can afford.
+Don't forget these are just guidelines.
+We will be thrilled to pre-qualify you to help you figure out how large a mortgage you can afford.

 At Homewithloan.com, we answer questions about qualifying all the time.
 Give us a call: 972.798.2110.